-Coral communities around the world are under increasing pressure as intensifying land use, urbanisation and industrial development impinge on corals' ability to resist, or recover from, natural disturbances such as floods or storms.
+Coral communities around the world are under increasing pressure as intensifying land use, urbanisation and industrial development impinge on corals' ability to resist, or recover from, natural disturbances such as floods and storms or coral bleaching.
 Along the Great Barrier Reef (GBR) coast it is well documented that loads of sediments, nutrients and chemical contaminants carried to the sea in catchment runoff have increased since European settlement (Kroon et al. 2012, Waters et al. 2014).